RedeemedSpoon/Sort-Visualizer/README.md

-<h1 align="center">Sorts Visualizer : Just For Nerds</h1>
+<h1 align="center">Sort Visualizer : Just For The Nerds</h1>
 <p align="center"><img src="./public/icon.svg" alt="Sort Visualizer Logo" width="200" height="200"></p>

 ## Introduction

-This interactive [Sorts-Visualizer](https://sorts-visualizer.onrender.com) is a web application designed to bring sorting algorithms to life.
+This interactive [Sort Visualizer](https://sortvisualizer.xyz) is a web application designed to bring sorting algorithms to life.
 Whether you're a programmer, student, or curious about how data is organized, this tool allows you to see various sorting algorithms in action.

 ## How To Use